-I am a historical and cultural anthropologist specializing in Latin America and Mexico in particular.
+I am a historical and cultural anthropologist specializing in Latin America.
 I received my M.A. in Museum Studies from New York University in 2008 and my Ph.D. in Anthropology from Cornell University with a concentration in Latin American Studies in 2015.
-Prior to coming to Lafayette, I was a post-doctoral fellow at the Mahindra Humanities Center at Harvard (2015-2016).
-In my work, I examine the role that objects, media, and built landscapes play in the actualization, remembrance, and forgetting of state violence.
+Prior to coming to Lafayette, I was a postdoctoral research fellow at the Mahindra Humanities Center at Harvard (2015-2016).
+I specialize in 20th- and 21st-century Mexico with a focus on state formation, nation building, social memory, indigeneity, and agrarian and environmental studies.

 Image Credit: Detail, Letter, Comité Ejecutivo Agrario de la Congregación de Agua Dulce, 1923, Archivo General del Estado de Veracruz, Comisión Agraria Mixta, Expediente 71, Papantla.